Statistical properties of Lorenz like flows, recent developments and perspectives: Preliminary notions

-In the same vein, under the assumption of singular hyperbolicity, one can show that at each point there exists a strong stable manifold and that the whole set is foliated by leaves that are contracted by forward iteration.
-In particular this shows that any robust transitive attractor with singularities displays similar properties to those of the geometrical Lorenz model.
-It is also possible to show the existence of local central manifolds tangent to the central unstable direction.
-Although these central manifolds do not behave as unstable ones, in the sense that points on them are not necessarily asymptotic in the past, the expansion of volume along the central unstable two-dimensional direction enables us to deduce some remarkable properties.
+In the same vein, under the assumption of singular hyperbolicity and also following the standard reference \cite{HPS77}, one can show that at each point there exists a strong stable manifold and that the whole set is foliated by leaves that are contracted by forward iteration.

+In particular, this shows that any robust transitive attractor with singularities displays similar properties to those of the geometric Lorenz model.
+It is also possible to show the existence of local central manifolds tangent to the central unstable direction; see e.g. \cite{ArGalPac}.
+Although these central manifolds do not behave as unstable ones, in the sense that points on them are not necessarily asymptotic in the past.
+The expansion of volume along the central unstable two-dimensional direction enables us to deduce some remarkable properties.